 7. Will it cause a loss of gun rights?

-DV defendants usually may not possess firearms while there is a restraining order against them.
-So they must surrender their guns to law enforcement, a dealer, or a private party.
-Then if the case gets dismissed and the restraining order lifted, the defendant’s guns may be returned.
+You usually may not possess firearms while there is a restraining order against you in a DV case.
+So you must surrender your guns to law enforcement, a dealer, or a private party.
+Then if the case gets dismissed and the restraining order lifted, your guns may be returned.

-A defendant convicted of a felony or a violent misdemeanor will lose gun rights permanently.
-But defendants convicted of a non-violent misdemeanor may be able to keep their gun rights.9
+If you are convicted of a felony or a violent misdemeanor, you will lose gun rights permanently.
+Though if you are convicted of a non-violent misdemeanor, you may be able to keep your gun rights.9

 Example: Javier is fighting with his baby’s mother.
 He leaves angry, name-calling messages on her voicemail accusing her of being a terrible parent.
 Javier gets convicted of DV harassment as a misdemeanor.
-But because this harassment involved no force (or threat of force), he should keep his gun rights.
+Because this harassment involved no force (or threat of force), he should keep his gun rights.

-Note that people who lose their gun rights may be able to reclaim them through a Governor’s Pardon.
+Note that if you lose your gun rights, you may be able to reclaim them through a Governor’s Pardon.
 Learn more about Colorado gun laws.

 8. Will it cause deportation of a non-citizen?